 B-vitamins: Supplement or in foods like green vegetables, seeds, and nuts

-Aging of the skin:
+Ageing of the skin:

-Activities like smoking (produce free radicals, once-healthy oxygen molecules that are now overactive and unstable) alcohol abuse and too much sunbathing increase the production of damage to the skin.
+Activities like smoking (produce free radicals, once-healthy oxygen molecules that are now overactive and unstable), alcohol abuse, and too much sunbathing increase the production of damage to the skin.
 Free radicals damage cells, leading to, among other things, premature wrinkles.

 As we grow older, changes like these naturally occur: